Ramakrishna Hegde: Personal life

 Hegde was married at a very young age to Shakuntala Amma, in a match arranged by their families in the usual Indian way.
-The marriage, which lasted throughout their lives, was blessed with three children, a son named Bharath appa and two daughters named Mamata and Samata.
-Shakuntala is a conventional lady, a devoted wife and mother, who adhered to the traditional view that a woman's dignity exists in staying away from the public gaze and the rough and tumble of public life.
+The marriage lasted throughout their lives.
+They had three children, a son named Bharath appa and two daughters named Mamata and Samata.
+Shakuntala, a devoted wife and mother, chose to stay away from public life.
 She continues to reside in Bangalore after Hegde's death, and had to suffer the pain of witnessing the early death of her only son, Bharath, who died of liver cancer in February 2013.
 Shakuntala Amma Hegde is now of very advanced age and is being cared for by her two daughters.

 Hegde was also the romantic partner of a renowned Indian classical dancer Pratibha Prahlad who was junior to him by 36 years, from the 1980s until his death in 2004.
 He is also the biological father of her twin sons, Chirantan and Chirayu, who were born in 1998.